 - Students can submit questions to "On-line Counseling" 24/7 by sending an email to the online counselor via a link on the counseling page of the Moorpark College website.
 On almost a daily basis during the academic schedule, the on-line counselor then will either answer the question(s) or refer the student to the appropriate place for answers. - Previously, our online counseling only provided basic advisement but beginning Fall 2015, we will be able to provide counseling appointments online utilizing technology enabling students to have "virtual" appointments.
-We can authenticate students by having them log onto their MyVCCCD portal first before the appointments begin. - Online counseling allows us to offer comprehensive counseling services to our distance education students as well as those who may not be physically able to come in to the Counseling Office.
+We can authenticate students by having them log onto their MyVCCCD portal first before the appointments begin. - Online counseling allows us to offer comprehensive counseling services to our distance education students as well as those who may not be physically able to come in to the Counseling Office. - There has been a 26% increase in the number of students using Online Counseling.

-FY 2012-2013 FY 2013-2014 FY 2014-2015 Online Counseling 1251 1891 Need data
+FY 2012-2013 FY 2013-2014 FY 2014-2015 Online Counseling 1251 1891 2575